Afroman726/Etch/README.md

-ROCK,PAPER,SCISSORS:
+Etch-a-Sketch:

-This program is my first attempt in making a fully functioning rock, paper, scissors game running off of JavaScript and DOM.
+This program is a fully functioning browser game that plays like a Etch-a-Sketch!